Rockwell B-1 Lancer: Air Force Global Strike Command

 As part of a USAF reorganization announced in April 2015, all B-1s were reassigned from Air Combat Command to Global Strike Command (GSC) in October 2015.

 On 8 July 2017, the USAF flew two B-1s near the North Korean border in a show of force amid increasing tensions, particularly in response to North Korea's 4 July test of an ICBM capable of reaching Alaska.

 On 14 April 2018, B-1s launched 19 JASSM missiles as part of the 2018 bombing of Damascus and Homs in Syria.
-In August 2019, six B-1Bs met full mission capablity; 15 were undergoing depot maintenance and 39 under repair and inspection.
+In August 2019, six B-1Bs met full mission capability; 15 were undergoing depot maintenance and 39 under repair and inspection.

 In February 2021, the USAF announced it will retire 17 B-1s, leaving 45 aircraft in service.
 Four of these will be stored in a condition that will allow their return to service if required.

 In March 2021, B-1s deployed to Norway's Ørland Main Air Station for the first time.
 During the deployment, they conducted bombing training with Norwegian and Swedish ground force Joint terminal attack controllers.
 One B-1 also conducted a warm-pit refuel at Bodø Main Air Station, marking the first landing inside Norway's Arctic Circle, and integrated with four Swedish Air Force JAS 39 Gripen fighters.

+On 2 February 2024, the U.S. deployed two B-1Bs to strike 85 terrorist targets in seven locations in Iraq and Syria as part of a multi-tiered response to the killing of three U.S. troops in a drone attack in Jordan.